nol166/JS-Closures/README.md

 * Explain that this is a popular interview question for it's ability to test the applicants knowledge of closures and scoping.

-* Inform students that it is okay to no know exactly what closures are just yet because today we are taking a deep dive!
+* Inform students that it is okay to not know exactly what closures are just yet because today we are taking a deep dive!

 * Reassure students that by the end of this lesson we will be able to recognize the issue with this code and explain why it behaves the way it does.